Please check my postcode coverage. If you see your postcode, I'm happy to help.

 During the winter, frozen ground is a non-starter.

-During the height of summer, I suspend all mole work to deal with wasps & hornets.
+During the height of summer, I suspend all mole work to prioritise wasps & hornets.

-Here are four basic rules when choosing a mole catcher.
+Here are four basic rules when considering a mole catcher service.